adri-standard/adri/CONTRIBUTING.md

 ## How to Contribute

-### Issue-First Workflow
+### Issue-First Workflow ⚠️ ENFORCED

-**All contributions must start with a GitHub issue.** This ensures transparency, enables community discussion, and provides proper tracking from feature request to implementation.
+**All contributions MUST start with a GitHub issue.** This is automatically enforced by our CI pipeline - branches that don't follow the issue-first convention will be rejected.

 📚 **Complete Guide**: See our detailed [Issue-Driven Development Workflow](docs/CONTRIBUTOR_DOCS/ISSUE_DRIVEN_WORKFLOW.md) for comprehensive instructions and examples.